 For more details and a proof, see the lecture on the generalized least squares estimator.

-When is diagonal, is also called Weighted Least Squares (WLS) estimator.
+is also called Weighted Least Squares (WLS) estimator.

 Conditional heteroskedasticity does not per se introduce biases in the OLS estimator.